Unconventional superconductivity mediated by exciton density wave fluctuations

-Having demonstrated that bilayer semiconductor platforms are promising for the realization of exciton density wave phases -- and foment superconducting instabilities within the phase or near the phase transition -- we now focus on the question of what probes can distinctly identify the various phases and phenomena discussed in this work.
-The X-DW order as well as both the superconducting phases involve an inter-layer condensate (the Goldstone mediated superconductor also involves intra-layer pairing).
+\textit{Experimental signatures.---} The X-DW order as well as both the superconducting phases involve an inter-layer condensate (the Goldstone mediated superconductor also involves intra-layer pairing).
 This suggests drag transport -- with separate electrical contacts, current is driven in one layer and the voltage generated is measured in the opposite layer -- as a natural probe for these phenomena~\cite{eisenstein2014exciton}.
 Analogous to the exciton condensates found in bilayer quantum Hall systems, the drag (and counterflow) resistivity will be zero in the X-DW phase even though the excitons condense at a finite momentum.
-We direct the reader to Appendix~\ref{si:response} for arguments based on effective response actions.
+We direct the reader to \cite{supplemental_material} for arguments based on effective response actions.
 Since the PDW superconductor is an interlayer Cooper pair condensate, the drag resistivity is zero even in this case.
-However in contrast to the X-DW, the PDW state will exhibit superconductivity when the layers are contacted together.
+However, in contrast to the X-DW, the PDW state will exhibit superconductivity when the layers are contacted together.
 Finally, in the quantum critical NFL regime, the hotspot contribution to AC counterflow transport could potentially contain signatures of the quantum criticality, if they can be isolated from the contributions from the other ``cold" parts of the Fermi surface~\cite{shi2024excitonicquantumcriticalitybilayer}.

-Though our mean-field analysis suggest the formation of collinear X-DW over spiral X-DW, it is instructive to determine whether this may be experimentally verified.
-We recall that both the collinear and the spiral X-DW phases show the same qualitative behavior in drag transport.
-However, the presence of intra-layer charge density modulation in the case of the collinear X-DW can distinguish the two possibilities, for example by scanning tunneling microscopy.
-Another distinguishing feature is the $C_{2z}$ symmetry breaking in the case of the spiral X-DW, which could be detected in angle-resolved transport experiments~\cite{wu2020angle}.

-Finally, we discuss the response of the system to an in-plane magnetic field.
-The orbital coupling of the magnetic field will cause the two-dimensional momenta of the electrons in the two layers to shift in opposite directions, explicitly breaking $C_{2z}$.
-(For magnetic field along $\hat{x}$, the vector potential in the Landau gauge, $\v A \sim z \hat{y}$, which is opposite for the two layers located at $z \pm d/2$.)
-The equally susceptible wave-vectors for exciton condensation will then be $\v Q_1$ and $-\v Q_2$ for $\v Q_1 \neq \v Q_2$.
-In this case, we expect the collinear X-DW to get modified to a quasi-periodic ordered state where the strength of the exciton order parameter varies with a wavevector $(\v Q_1 + \v Q_2)/2$ and the phase of the order parameter varies with $(\v Q_1 - \v Q_2)/2$. \\